 RDA Tasmania could not exist without its volunteers.
 We value the time and commitment of all the wonderful individuals who volunteer their time and expertise at RDA.
 It's not just about helping out on riding days.
 There are many varied volunteering roles within RDA and you might be just the right person to fill one of these roles.
 Volunteering can be fun, enjoyable and most importantly, whether in a small or big way, you are helping to make a difference.

 Our Centres need volunteers to assist Coaches with providing support for weekly recreational and therapeutic sessions to participants with disabilities, special needs and mental health problems.
 You can be part of a team that helps to develop their abilities and enrich their lives.
 You do not need to know anything about horses.
 Training is provided and there will always be someone willing to show you what to do.
 If you are over the age of 12 and would like to become a volunteer then please contact you local Centre, to discuss your availability.

 There are also plenty of ways to get involved if you wish to use your skills in a more administrative way.
 We are always seeking capable and willing individuals to assist on either our centre committees or the state board.

-As part of our commitment to a safe environment for children and people at risk, volunteers over the age of 18 are required to complete a successful Working with Vulnerable People Check and be issued with a card.
-You are most welcome to contact us for more information on how to get one and what information to provide.
+As part of our commitment to a safe environment for children and people at risk, all volunteers over the age of 18 are required to complete a successful Registration to Work with Vulnerable People check with NDIS endorsement.
+Please contact our State Office for more information and what information to provide.